ysyk2021/adaptive-leadership-responding-to-change-and-uncertainty-with-flexibility-and-resilience/src/chapter-5-1.md

-# Approaches for Leading During Times of Uncertainty

 In this chapter, we will explore the various approaches that leaders can take to effectively lead during times of uncertainty.